amticianelli/superbidpoc/README.md

 ### Disadvantages
 * Only 2 SDKs (Python and Typescript)
-* Lacking topic discussions on the Internet
+* Lacking topic of discussions on the Internet

 ## Google Gemini
 ### Perks
 * Easy to use
-* They manufactur their own chips (easier to scale) up
+* They manufacture their own chips (easier to scale up)
+* Creators of Transformers and self-attention approach

 ### Disadvantages
-* Lacking topic discussions on the Internet
+* Lacking topic of discussions on the Internet
-* System instruction not supported for vision (???)
+* System instructions not supported for vision (???)

 ## Microsoft Open AI